Skip to main content

 About Migrating Automations to XM Directory Workflows

-Workflows are the new and improved way to automate tasks in XM Directory, and will eventually fully replace automations.
-To get ahead of this change, we recommend following the instructions on this page to recreate common automations as workflows.
+Workflows are the new and improved way to automate tasks in XM Directory, and have fully replaced automations.
+This page provides instructions on how to recreate common automations as workflows.

 Qtip: In addition to replacing the functionality of automations, workflows allow you to create more types of automated jobs for your XM Directory.
 You can schedule workflows to run based on changes to XM Directory contacts with the Experience ID Change Event, create workflows based on XM Directory segments, and more.

-The Workflows tab of XM Directory is where you can create, edit, and manage directory-related workflows.
+The standalone Workflows page is where you can create, edit, and manage all types of workflows.
 When replacing your legacy automations, this can be an easy, one-stop location to find all of your XM Directory workflows.

 Workflow Schedules